AurorusX/ChatAppBackend/README.md

 # Ascendant Chat Application ~ Shane Okukenu (For Ascendant)
+(since repo is public, deployment in Code Review Session)

 A real-time chat application built with Angular, SignalR, and .NET Core.